- 01 February 2021

-Major changes are happening this April as businesses become responsible for deciding the employment status of the contractors they engage through an agency or the contractor’s own limited company, known as a Personal Service Company or PSC.
+Major changes have now occurred for IR35 tax rules as businesses become responsible for deciding the employment status of the contractors they engage through an agency or the contractor’s own limited company, known as a Personal Service Company or PSC.

 Businesses will assume PAYE liability on the payments it makes for the contractor’s services – if it decides the contractor is really a ‘disguised employee’ rather than a genuinely independent contractor.
 These businesses will be known as the ‘fee-payer’.

 These changes – known as the Off-Payroll Working Rules and sometimes called IR35 – will affect all medium to large private sector companies with a UK connection from 6 April 2021.
 (IR35 has been in force in the public sector 2017).
 Many businesses have underestimated how much preparation is needed to be ready for these new rules.

 This Q&A covers key points and details some of the complexities which lie ahead for business and contractors, in order to manage risks and liabilities.

 When does the IR35 tax rules come into effect?

 It applied to all payments made to contractors on or after 6 April 2021 for services they have supplied personally on or after 6 April 2021.
 If the services are provided before 6 April 2021 but payment is made afterwards, the payment is not affected by the new rules.